d2s/Documentation/_posts/2018-04-10-Parameters.md

 - `--backup` parameter instructs rsync to save changed files
 - `--backup-dir` parameter where to save changed or deleted files before rsync synchronize source and destination

-RsyncOSX does suggest a value for the `--backup-dir` but you might set it to whatever you want.
+	- RsyncOSX does suggest a value for the `--backup-dir` but you might set it to whatever you want

 ![](/images/RsyncOSX/master/rsync/rsync.png)